 The debentures can be issued as collateral security to the lenders.
 This happens when the lenders insist on additional assets as security in addition to the primary security.
 The additional assets may be used if the complete amount of the loan cannot be realized from the sale of the primary security.
 Therefore, the companies tend to issue debentures to the lenders in addition to some other physical assets already pledged.
 The lenders may redeem or sell the debentures on the open market if the primary assets do not pay for the complete loan.

 Issue of Debenture for Consideration Other Than Cash

 The company invites investors to subscribe to its debenture issue.
 However, it may happen that the applications received for the debentures may be more than the original number of debentures offered.
 This scenario is referred to as oversubscription.
 In the case of over-subscription, a company cannot allocate more debentures than it had originally planned to issue.
 So, the company refunds the money to the applicants to whom debentures are not allotted.
-However, the excess money received from applicants who are allocated debentures are not refunded.
+However, the excess money received from allocated debentures applicants is not refunded.
 The same money is used towards allotment adjustment and the subsequent calls to be made.

-Conclusion: Several companies decide to issue debentures to raise capital, along with the other sources of long-term finance.
-The companies need to follow the regulations and the procedure associated with the issuance of debentures.
-Further, they also need to account debentures issued at par, premium or discount accordingly.1,2
+Several companies decide to issue debentures to raise capital and other long-term finance sources.
+The companies need to follow the regulations and the procedure associated with issuing debentures.
+Further, they also need to account for debentures issued at par, premium, or discount accordingly.

 Read more about Debenture and its Basic Features.